ihmeuw/vivarium/docs/tutorials/2_Death.rst

 .. tip::

-    CEAM convention is that dynamic rates are represented in units of per-one-person-year (i.e. yearly per capita rates).
+    Vivarium convention is that dynamic rates are represented in units of per-one-person-year (i.e. yearly per capita rates).
 Rates are automatically scaled to the current time step size before they are returned to the consumer but sources and mutators should use raw yearly rate.
-(FIXME: seems confusing! maybe the consumer should also get per-person-year rates) CEAM's dynamic value system is very flexible and other types of values, like joint PAF (population attributable fraction) values for risks, are possible and will be discussed later.
+(FIXME: seems confusing! maybe the consumer should also get per-person-year rates) Vivarium's dynamic value system is very flexible and other types of values, like joint PAF (population attributable fraction) values for risks, are possible and will be discussed later.